 Hi, I’m Hilary — The Pregnancy Nurse 👩⚕️.
 I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 With ALL that exprience, I have started THOUSANDS of inductions (including having my own — after many tears).
-So, I’m actually an expert on this.
+So, unlike most of the internet, I’m actually an expert on this.

 And by ALL MEANS do NOT do Castor Oil.
 For reals.
 Today we’re just talking about starting an induction in the hospital (and we would never use castor oil as it has many risks).

 I also have a whole video on this topic too:

 What’s in This Article (click on an area to jump ahead)